kevinjeswani/kevinjeswani.github.io/README.md

 -	Performed a grid-search cross-validation hyperparamter tuning of XGBoost, RandomForest, CatBoost, & LGBoost time-series regressors (SkForecast) and built a LSTM-RNN (PyTorch-Keras) regressor, incorporating exogenous variables
 	IN PROGRESS:
 - Upgrading forecasting framework with GluonTS
-- Application to Tech and Semiconductor stocks
+- Application to tech and semiconductor stocks

 # Historical Sales Analysis of Activewear Startup (Real Client) - Ongoing
 -	Examined $1.5 mil. of sales data of a recently-acquired activewear firm to provide the new owner with insight on current/historical product lines with highest sales and regions with greatest concentration of sales, to streamline future product offerings/development and for region-/demographics-specific marketing